 Bora Bora is one we’re sure you’ve heard of before!
 Popular for weddings and honeymoons, this 12 square mile island is known for Instagram worthy bungalows perched on stilts right on the water.
 The turquoise lagoon and coral reef also make it perfect for scuba diving and snorkelling.

 Want to keep it domestic?
 New York’s Brooklyn Bridge was designated a National Historic Landmark in 1964, and offers fantastic views of Brooklyn and lower Manhattan.
 If you’re a New Yorker, why not sign up for a language course while you’re at it?

 5. Colosseum, Rome, Italy

 Standing in the center of Rome, this oval amphitheatre is the largest ever built.
 Made from concrete and sand in 70-80 CE, the Colosseum stands as a reminder of the iconic power of the Imperial Roman empire.
 There’s no doubt Rome belongs on any traveler’s bucket list.
 Want to speak like show off you Italian skills on your next trip to Italy?
 Learn Italian before you leave.

 6. Dead Sea, Israel

-Sitting on the borders of Israel, Jordan and Palestine, the Dead Sea’s banks are more than 1400 feet below sea level.
-The lake is known for have a salt content almost 10 times higher than the ocean!
+Sitting on the borders of Israel, Jordan and Palestine, the Dead Sea’s banks are more than 1,400 feet below sea level.
+The lake is known for having a salt content almost 10 times higher than the ocean!
 In fact, the name ‘Dead Sea’ comes from this high level of salinity, which has made for a harsh environment for plants and animals.
 Fortunately for us humans, this also makes it incredibly easy to float in the water.
 This might be why the Dead Sea is considered one of the world’s first health resorts!
 Catch your fancy?
 Israel’s two national languages are Hebrew and Arabic – you can learn both with Fluent City.